eric-zzhou/WomenInSoftware/README.md

 # WomenHistory
 Repository made to host a website for a history project.
 Topic is Women in Programming.

+The folders are just full of images.
+All the code are in the .html files and should be named after what the page is about.

 Coding resources I looked at:

 	https://stackoverflow.com/questions/9128405/image-description